 Manual Starting Models - Pull the starter rope slowly until you feel the starter engage, then pull rapidly to crank the engine.
 Allow rope to return slowly.
 Repeat until engine starts.
+After the engine has started, push in the choke knob.

-Electric Starting Models - Push starter button and crank the engine.
+- Electric Start Tiller Handle Models Push starter button and crank the engine.
 Release button when engine starts.
 Do not operate starter motor continuously for longer than ten seconds at a time.
-If engine fails to start, wait 30 seconds and try again.

-NOTE: Engine Flooded - If engine will not start, advance the throttle grip to fast throttle speed.
+If engine fails to start, wait 30 seconds and try again. - Starting Flooded Engine If engine will not start, push in the throttle only button and advance the throttle grip to fast throttle speed.
 Push in the choke knob and retry starting the engine.
 After engine has started, immediately reduce throttle speed to idle.